 Despite Goodlatte’s effort being shot down by every Democrat and even more Republicans than the farm bill in May, that the vote occurred was enough for the Freedom Caucus, and the farm bill managed to squeak by with an amazing two-vote majority.
 And so, the usually bipartisan farm bill passed the House for the first time with only Republican support.

 A Tough Road Ahead

 The old fat lady has yet to sing the closing number in this play, however, as the House and Senate must still meet in conference to hash out their differences.
 The Senate version, which will likely be voted upon and passed in the next week or so, does not include the stricter SNAP work requirements.
 With the resistance the House version encountered, it’s unlikely that the tightening of the welfare reigns will break on through to the other side.
 But then, the farm bill is a massive tome dedicated to welfare programs – both personal and corporate.
 It’s designed to redistribute billions of dollars out of each of our personal incomes and into the hands of those the government deems needier – or perhaps worthier.
-If the work requirements make it through the final process and to Trump’s desk for signing, it might just be a miracle.We value your comments!
-Please weigh in on our comment section below.
+If the work requirements make it through the final process and to Trump’s desk for signing, it might just be a miracle.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com